Vincent1984/InspiniaBootstrapWakandaCRUD/README.md

-# How to create a Solution with the CRUD template:
+# How to create a Solution with this CRUD template:

 1. Open Wakanda Studio
 2. Create a new project.